UML-Cyber-Security/CCDC_Practice_Infrastructure/Linux/HAPRoxy/README.md

                 mode http
                 server <IP/DNS>
         ```
+9. Create Forwards for each frontend in the DMZ Firewall as described in the [Expose_Services](./../../Network/PFSense/2-Expose_Services.md) Doc.

 ## Example Final Config
 Of course this is not a complete configuration as servers or services may be added as time progresses.
 Additionally if we are using a server in the backend, it is likely we will need to modify the HTTP(S) request such that the pages in the server work correctly.